Africa Day: Contemporary celebrations

 Africa Day continues to be celebrated both in Africa and around the world, mostly on 25 May (although in some cases these periods of celebrations can be stretched out over a period of days or weeks).
 Themes are set for each year's Africa Day, with 2015's being the "Year of Women's Empowerment and Development towards Africa's Agenda 2063".
 At an event in New York City in 2015, Deputy Secretary-General of the United Nations, Jan Eliasson, delivered a message from Secretary-General Ban Ki-moon in which he said, "Let us... intensify our efforts to provide Africa's women with better access to education, work and health care and, by doing so, accelerate Africa's transformation".
 The slogan of the 2023 Africa Day celebration was "Our Africa Our Future".
-The theme of 2024 Africa Day celebration is "Education Fit for the 21st Century".
+The theme of 2024 Africa Day celebration was "Education Fit for the 21st Century".
+In 2025 the theme for that year's Africa Day was "Justice for Africans and People of African Descent through Reparations”.
+The slogan for Africa Day 2026 was "Assuring Sustainable Water Availability and Safe Sanitation Systems".

 Sixth region and diaspora observances

 Africa-Caribbean (CARICOM) Day

 In 2021 the Republic of Kenya hosted the first joint African Union summit along with the Caribbean Community (CARICOM) region virtually.
 To commemorate this event it was decided that September 7, would be celebrated annually as Africa-CARICOM Day throughout the Caribbean to recognize and strengthen linkages between CARICOM and Africa.
-The first of August has been celebrated as African Emancipation Day throughout much of the British Empire from the Trans-Atlantic African Slave Trade and the addition of Africa Day in the Caribbean has to come to be regarded as part of an observance known as the 'Season of Emancipation' across the Caribbean countries.
+The first of August has been celebrated as African Emancipation Day throughout much of the British Empire from the Trans-Atlantic African Slave Trade and the addition of Africa Day in the Caribbean has come to be regarded as part of an observance known as the 'Season of Emancipation' across the Caribbean countries.